akshayakolay/Portfolio/Tutorials/Set up a new computer.md

 Note: windows 10 and 11 comes(windows security) inbuilt antivirus.
 That protects your system from you turn on the it.

+Update the windows and other software
+It is considered a good practice to run a quick software and windows update.
+It helps to get you the latest version of programs and helps run the system smoothly.

+1) Go to Start.
+2) Enter Windows Update in the search box.
+3) Click Check for updates.
+4) Download and install the programs that are prompted and wait till the process is completed.
+5) Restart the computer once done.

 Start browsing the internet

+Now, the hardware and software setup is done.
+You can proceed to use the internet.

 1) Open the desired search engine (google chrome, mozilla firefox, etc.)
 2) Type in “northvolt.com” in the search bar and click Enter button.